nikolajRoager/COBOLNavy/readme.md

 Learning goals:

 * Create a new data file on the z/OS mainframe, from data wider than 80 characters per line.
-* Read and write data to this file using different COBOL programs, verify that the data is uploaded correctly
+* Read and write data to this file using different COBOL programs, verify that the data is uploaded correctly.
+* Use COBOL intrinsic functions to cast strings to numbers (`NUMVAL`)
+* make, link and call user defined function libraries for trimming trailing spaces, and converting hull classifications (like 'BB') to full type names (like 'Battleship').
 * Use COBOL to print data to another output file in a Human readable format

 Scenario: